 Ford workers may have worked it out by now, but when will the country at large accept that it has been had?
-Sold an empty box of promises by a bunch of spivs too rich to care and too arrogant to take accountability.
-As each catastrophe mounts all the Brexiters do is point the finger of blame elsewhere and turn up the fear of what will happen if we don’t leave on March 29th.
+Sold an empty box of promises by a bunch too rich to care and too arrogant to take accountability?

 A Special Place in Hell

-While Corbyn seems fully signed up to the Brexit ship of Fools there are many, many Labour politicians who are staying quiet for fear that their majorities might be hit or chances of promotion sullied.
+While Jeremy Corbyn seems fully signed up to the Brexit ship of Fools, there are many Labour politicians who are staying quiet for fear that their majorities might be hit or chances of promotion sullied.
 It is not good enough.

 This is no longer an argument about the pros and cons of EU membership.
 It is no longer about party politics.
 It is a fight for the very soul, the very future, the very prosperity of Britain.